AxizDesign/LeShade/README.md

 <img alt="AUR Version" src="https://img.shields.io/aur/version/leshade-git">
 </div>
 </div>
-LeShade is a handy Linux GUI for installing and managing ReShade—the popular post-processing injector that breathes new life into games with effects like ambient occlusion, depth of field, and custom color correction.
-Instead of doing everything manually, LeShade takes care of downloading ReShade, safely injecting it right into your game's directory, and easily uninstalling it later on a per-game basis.
-What started as a simple university project just kept growing.
-If you're curious about the history, you can read the backstory in the old README.
+LeShade is a dedicated Linux GUI for installing and managing ReShade, the popular post-processing injector used to enhance games with ambient occlusion, depth of field, and color correction.
+It simplifies the process by handling ReShade downloads, injecting them into specific game directories, and providing a clean per-game uninstallation tool.
+Originally a university project, it has since evolved into a full-featured manager—you can find the full backstory in the old README.
 Features:
- * Common API support (DX9, DX10, DX11, DX12, OpenGL)
+ * Support for common APIs (DX9, DX10, DX11, DX12, OpenGL)
- * Direct3D 8.x support
+ * Native Direct3D 8.x support
- * Choice between addon and non-addon ReShade builds
+ * Compatible with both Addon and non-addon ReShade builds
- * Support for specific ReShade release versions
+ * Full support for official ReShade release versions
- * Clean, per-game uninstallation for previous setups
+ * Clean uninstallation for specific games
  * Access to multiple shader repositories
 Why no Vulkan support?
-If you're playing Vulkan games on Linux, your best bet is to use VkBasalt instead.
+For Vulkan-based games on Linux, we recommend using vkBasalt instead.
-Getting ReShade to work with Vulkan isn't as simple as dropping a renamed .dll into a game folder.
-It actually relies on a global C:\ProgramData\ReShade directory, a mix of specific .dll and .json files, and Windows registry keys that point to them.
-On Linux, this whole chain just falls apart.
-I've tried going through the manual setup and even attempted installing VulkanRT-X64-1.4.341.0-Installer.exe using protontricks and setting the WINEPREFIX, but had zero luck.
-You could try replacing vulkan-1.dll in your prefix's System32 if you really want to experiment, and I'm totally open to contributions if someone figures out a fix!
-But for now, I just can't ship native Vulkan support.
+ReShade's Vulkan implementation doesn't work through simple .dll injection; it relies on a specific Windows file structure (like C:\ProgramData\ReShade), specialized .json configurations, and registry keys that point to these paths.
+This chain often fails within Linux environments.
+Even after testing manual workarounds—such as installing Vulkan runtimes via protontricks or attempting to replace system .dll files—reliable results were not achieved.
+While users are welcome to experiment or contribute fixes (see issue #16), Vulkan support is not currently a native feature.
-Just to be clear: this limitation does not affect DXVK, which still works flawlessly.
-You can find more technical details in issue #16.
+Note: This limitation does not affect DXVK, which works perfectly with LeShade.
 Usage
-Using LeShade should feel pretty familiar if you've ever messed around with other mod managers or the official Windows ReShade installer wizard.
-I also put together a quick video guide if you prefer a visual walkthrough.
-You can grab either the AppImage or Flatpak build over on the releases page.
+If you have experience with mod managers or the standard ReShade wizard, LeShade will feel very intuitive.
+You can also follow this video guide.
+The latest AppImage and Flatpak builds are available on the releases page.
 AppImage
- * Download LeShade-x86_64.AppImage
+ * Download LeShade-x86_64.AppImage.
- * Right-click → Properties → Permissions → check Allow executing file as program
+ * Right-click the file → Properties → Permissions → check Allow executing file as program.
- * Run it.
+ * Launch the application.
 Flatpak
 cd ~/Downloads
 flatpak install ./LeShade-x86_64.flatpak

 Arch Linux (AUR)
-leshade-git tracks the latest commit. leshade-bin (thanks @italoghost) tracks the latest release. paru -S leshade-bin   # or leshade-git
+Install leshade-git for the latest commits or leshade-bin (maintained by @italoghost) for the latest stable release. paru -S leshade-bin   # or leshade-git
 # or
 yay -S leshade-bin    # or leshade-git

 Gentoo Linux (GURU)
-Available as games-util/leshade in GURU.
+LeShade is available as games-util/leshade via the GURU overlay.
-# Add GURU as described at: https://wiki.gentoo.org/wiki/Project:GURU/Information_for_End_Users
+# Follow GURU setup instructions at the link above
 emerge --ask games-util/leshade

 Fedora (COPR)